carmenbianca/report-liferay/report.md

 licensed under CC0-1.0, not CC-BY-1.0.
 See
 <https://github.com/nexB/scancode-toolkit/issues/1984>.

-"ScanCode finds the origin history information that is in your codebase with a focus on:
+“ScanCode finds the origin history information that is in your codebase with a focus on:

 - \Gls{copyright} and other origin clues (emails, urls, authors etc)

-- \Gls{license} notices and \gls{license} text with reference information about detected \glspl{license}."
+- \Gls{license} notices and \gls{license} text with reference information about detected \glspl{license}.”

 #### Installation